-- Templates for the SIF business case and financials spreadsheet can be provided through AFPA. - The business case should include a spreadsheet detailing the relevant incremental cashflows (investment, net income and expenditure) on an annual basis for a 'base case' setting out - incremental revenues for the University as a whole, taking into account the impact of the project on any existing revenues3 - incremental local4 and/or central costs for the University as a whole, taking into account the impact of the project on existing costs5.
+- Templates for the SIF business case and financials spreadsheet can be provided through the SIF team and should be used for this purpose unless otherwise agreed. - The business case should include a spreadsheet detailing the relevant incremental cashflows (investment, net income and expenditure) on an annual basis for a 'base case' setting out - incremental revenues for the University as a whole, taking into account the impact of the project on any existing revenues3 - incremental local4 and/or central costs for the University as a whole, taking into account the impact of the project on existing costs5.
 Incremental staff should be costed at the mid-point of the salary spine for the relevant grade, unless there is an evidenced reason to do otherwise.
-The 'standardised' wage inflation rate in the SIF template is based on the University's forecast for wage inflation together with an allowance for wage 'drift' (salary spine increments). - incremental savings in local and/or central costs for the University as a whole, taking into account the impact of the project on existing costs - the aggregate investment required to initiate the project and the timing of that investment; - standard financial metrics such as the internal rate of return (IRR) and net present value (NPV) for the investment over appropriate period6; - Payback period (which should demonstrate that, in the base case, the project can repay the upfront investment within 3 years).
+The 'standardised' wage inflation rate in the SIF template is based on the University's forecast for wage inflation together with an allowance for wage 'drift' (salary spine increments). - incremental savings in local and/or central costs for the University as a whole, taking into account the impact of the project on existing costs - the aggregate investment required to initiate the project and the timing of that investment; - standard financial metrics such as the internal rate of return (IRR) and net present value (NPV) for the investment over appropriate period6;